Bloodshot (song)

-"Bloodshot" is a song by American singer Dove Cameron, released on September 27, 2019, by Disruptor and Columbia Records.
-The song was released alongside "Waste", as part of Cameron's debut extended play, Bloodshot / Waste.
+"Bloodshot" is the debut single by American singer Dove Cameron, released on September 27, 2019, by Disruptor and Columbia Records, alongside its B-side, "Waste".

 Background and release

 Cameron hinted at releasing new music in September in an interview with E!
 News in August 2019.
 She later confirmed that she would be releasing music at the end of September on September 23, 2019, via her social media.
 She formally announced the release of both "Bloodshot" and "Waste" on September 25, 2019.
 It was released on September 27, 2019.

 Cameron described the song to Billboard, saying: "'Bloodshot' is less specific.
 I am very known by my label to say 'I hate a breakup song,' which I don't anticipate changing anytime soon.
 To me, they're boring and they make me itchy.
 What I love about 'Bloodshot' is that it's not necessarily about a breakup, but it is definitely about a loss of some kind.
 For me, it's about loss, which I am always trying to put to lyrics."